rschoening/mvrs-dspa/README.md

 * Note that restarting the Kafka container deletes the topics.
 Also, when starting jobs that write to a Kafka topic, the topic is first deleted and recreated if it exists.
 Consequences are:
   * after starting the docker container for Kafka, the data preparation job that writes events to Kafka must be re-run (the same is _not_ true for the ElasticSearch indices, which are maintained across container restarts in a docker volume)
   * when starting a job that writes to a Kafka topic, there should not be another job running that reads from the same topic, or the deletion will fail.
 This only affects the two jobs for active post statistics (the first of which writes to Kafka, from which the second reads)
+* Most IDEA run configuration set the program argument `local-with-ui` to launch the Flink dashboard UI and publish metrics to Prometheus.
+This can be removed if multiple jobs should be run simultaneously (to avoid a port binding exception on startup).

 ### Data preparation
 The following two jobs must have been run prior to running any of the analytics jobs.
-* The first job (writing static data to ElasticSearch) must be re-run after changing the LSH configuration relevant for the recommendations task, as the MinHash/LSH configuration in the prepared static data and the recommendation job must match for meaningful results.
+* The first job (writing static data to ElasticSearch) must be re-run after changing the LSH configuration for the recommendations task (in [application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf)), as the MinHash/LSH configuration in the prepared static data and the recommendation job must match for correct results.
-* As noted above, the second of the jobs (writing the events to Kafka) needs to be re-run after restarting the Kafka container.
+* As noted above, the second job (writing the events to Kafka) needs to be re-run after restarting the Kafka container.

-The two jobs terminate in less than a minute total, for the low-volume testdata.
+* The two jobs terminate in less than a minute total, for the low-volume testdata.

 #### Loading static data into ElasticSearch
 * Inputs: